Tarun2840/react-buddy-app/README.md

 A modern, responsive user dashboard built with React.js that demonstrates fundamental React concepts and best practices.
 This project showcases user management capabilities with a clean, professional interface.

-## 🚀 Live Demo

-The app is deployed and ready to view at: [Your Dashboard URL Here]

 ## 📱 Screenshots